The Deadline Has Passed

-On 1 July 2026, the MiCA transitional period for Crypto-Asset Service Providers (CASPs) expires across the European Union.
-ESMA has reiterated the date in its Q2 2026 supervisory guidance, and national competent authorities are actively enforcing it.
+On 1 July 2026, the MiCA transitional period for Crypto-Asset Service Providers (CASPs) expired across the European Union.
+In its public statement of 23 June 2026 (ESMA75-113276571-1710), ESMA confirmed the deadline would not be extended and set out how unauthorised providers must wind down, and national competent authorities are actively enforcing it.

 CySEC — the regulator overseeing many of the forex brokers popular with European traders — has been issuing direct reminders to regulated firms since March 2026.
 BaFin published updated guidance in April.
-The message is consistent: brokers either hold a CASP authorisation under MiCA by 1 July, or they cease offering crypto-asset services to EU clients.
+The message was consistent: brokers either held a CASP authorisation under MiCA by 1 July, or they ceased offering crypto-asset services to EU clients.

-This is not an extension-friendly deadline.
-ESMA has publicly declined calls from industry bodies to extend the transitional period, citing the 18-month runway already provided and the need for consumer protection in a market that has seen significant retail losses.
+This was not an extension-friendly deadline.
+ESMA publicly declined calls from industry bodies to extend the transitional period, citing the 18-month runway already provided and the need for consumer protection in a market that has seen significant retail losses.

 Impact on Crypto CFD Offerings

-The immediate effect will be felt by brokers that offer crypto CFDs as part of a broader forex and CFD product suite.
+The immediate effect is felt by brokers that offer crypto CFDs as part of a broader forex and CFD product suite.
 For these firms, the CASP authorisation is an additional regulatory layer on top of their existing MiFID II licence.

-Most of the major EU-regulated brokers — Pepperstone, eToro, IG, Exness, Eightcap — have filed CASP applications and are operating under transitional provisions.
-Capital.com is the notable exception, having already secured its MiCA licence outright.
+Most of the major EU-regulated brokers — Pepperstone, eToro, IG, Exness, Eightcap — had filed CASP applications and were operating under the transitional provisions ahead of the deadline.
+Capital.com was the notable exception, having secured its MiCA licence outright before the cut-off.

 The brokers most at risk are smaller or more narrowly focused firms where crypto CFDs represent a marginal product line.
 For these providers, the compliance cost of MiCA authorisation may exceed the revenue from crypto trading, making product withdrawal the rational choice.